Handlers¶

 Uvicore comes with 2 main Exception handlers.
 One for Web Routes and one for API Routes.
 You can override these handlers and present errors any way that you like!

-No StackTrace in Production
+No StackTrace in Production¶

-If the raised error has the exception= parameter populated, the exception is ONLY added to the handler if debug=True is set in your config/app.py config.
-These are usually the direct results of the try...except stack trace and will be stripped by uvicore for your safety while in production mode.
-Never set debug=True in production!
+stack trace and will be stripped by uvicore for your safety while in production mode.
+Never set debug=True

-Default API Exception Handler
+Default API Exception Handler¶

-The default API exception handler is defined in config/http.py is
+The default API exception handler is defined in config/http.py

 # API exception handlers